-South Africa’s renewable energy (RE) procurement policy is unique globally in its emphasis on providing benefits for communities in the vicinity of projects participating in the RE Independent Power Producer Procurement Programme (REIPPPP).
+South Africa’s renewable energy (RE) procurement policy is globally unique in its emphasis on providing benefits for communities in the vicinity of projects participating in the RE Independent Power Producer Procurement Programme (REIPPPP).
 RE projects are primarily located in rural communities, frequently categorised as “marginalised communities”.
 The REIPPPP has created a legal framework to incentivise IPPs to channel benefits to communities near RE project sites through a range of means, including local employment quotas, community ownership in RE projects, as well as contributing a proportion of their revenue towards development spending, known as socio-economic development (SED) and enterprise development (ED) spend.
-This study assesses the SED and ED impacts of renewable energy deployment in marginalised communities in South Africa
+This study assesses the SED and ED impacts of renewable energy deployment in marginalised communities in South Africa.
+It entails the assessment of selected socio-economic impacts, realised to date, in three REIPPPP project areas, along with projections and modelling the assessed impacts (up to 2030 for the medium term, and 2050 for the long term) across a range of power sector decarbonisation scenarios.

 Year of publication: 2019